ScottLee97/Website-for-Tindog/README.md

-Web designing practise with Bootstrap
+Web designing practice with Bootstrap